Distance: 67 miles one way

 Elevation gain: 3015 ft

 Here’s the rare opportunity to ride 67 miles in one direction, all of it really good.
 This ride is a trip through a lovely aspen-strewn Sierra valley, a famous climb up and over the most scenic of California passes, a long stair-stepping descent back to the foothills, a slalom course through vacation home country, and a final mellow leg though a classic old farming valley.
 It’s more than anyone is going to ride as an out and back, which is OK because I can only recommend it in one direction, east to west.
-I’ll leave you with the task of cutting it down to size or negotiating the logistics of getting back to your car.
-I did it as part of a 4-day loop tour led by the Sacramento Bike Hikers.
+See Shortening the route below for tips on how to arrange a manageable day if you don’t have a shuttle.
+I did the ride as part of a 4-day loop tour that started in Sacramento and passed by Lake Tahoe.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 The first part of this ride, Hope Valley to Carson Pass, is famous as the fifth and last climb of the Death Ride.
 Park at Pickett’s Junction, where Hwy 89 meets Hwy 88.
-The parking is much more comfortable a mile east at Sorensen’s Resort (a great place to see aspens, hike, eat, or just hang out), and I’ll leave you to decide how you feel about using their parking lot if you aren’t spending money there.
-Ride west on 88 through the beautiful Hope Valley (if you can manage to do the ride when the Aspens are turning colors, so much the better).
+The parking is much more comfortable a mile east at Sorensen’s Resort (which seems to have been renamed Desolation Hotel—a great place to see aspens, hike, eat, or just hang out), and I’ll leave you to decide how you feel about using their parking lot if you aren’t spending money there.
+Ride west on 88 through the beautiful Hope Valley (if you can manage to do the ride in the fall when the Aspens are turning colors, so much the better).

 Soon you leave the valley floor and beginning the stunning ascent to Carson Pass.
 The climb itself is pretty much of a slog—unvaried 6-7% pitch and pretty straight—but visually there is nothing like it.
 The last 3 miles of the climb are open in front of you, the road is carved out of solid granite, and the view of Red Lake behind and below you gets more and more striking as you ascend.
 It all looks easy on paper—about 1500 ft of gain—but the elevation is a famous sapper of legs here, so trying to power up the climb is asking for trouble.
 I settle in at a docile 5.5 mph, look around at my surroundings, and spin it out.